On Burau representations at roots of unity: Braid group representations

+\begin{remark} The weaker statement that $\cap_{k\in\Z-\{0\}}B_n[k]=1$ can also be shown by means of the residually finiteness of the braid group.
+This was independently observed by Ivan Marin.
+Consider a residually finite group $G$ having a finite system of generators $S$.
+Let $G[k]$ be the normal subgroup of $G$ generated by $s^k$, with $s\in S$.
+We claim that $\cap_{k\in\Z-\{0\}}G[k]=1$.
+In fact, suppose that there exists $1\neq a\in \cap_{k\in\Z-\{0\}}G[k]$.
+By the residual finiteness of $G$ there exists some finite group $F$ and a morphism $f:G\to F$ with $f(a)\neq 1$.
+Now $f(s)^k=1$, for every $s\in S$, where $k$ is the order of the finite group $F$.
+This shows that $f$ factors through $G/G[k]$, which implies that $f(a)=1$, contradicting our assumption.
+This proves the claim.
+In particular, this implies that

+However, it seems that the proof of the stronger claim of Theorem \ref{intersection2} uses in an essential way the asymptotic faithfulness of the quantum representations. \end{remark}

-\begin{proposition} The conjecture \ref{unu} is false for $n\geq 5$, for all but finitely many $q$ of even order. \end{proposition} \begin{proof} One knows by results of Bigelow (\cite{Big}), Moody (\cite{Moody}), Long and Paton (\cite{LP}) that for $n\geq 5$ the (generic i.e. for formal $q$) the Burau representation $\beta$ into $GL(n-1,\Z[q,q^{-1}])$ is not faithful.
+\begin{proposition} Conjecture \ref{unu} is false for $n\geq 5$, for all but finitely many $q$ of even order. \end{proposition} \begin{proof} One knows by results of Bigelow (\cite{Big}), Moody (\cite{Moody}), Long and Paton (\cite{LP}) that for $n\geq 5$ the (generic i.e., for a formal indeterminate $q$) Burau representation $\beta$ into $GL(n-1,\Z[q,q^{-1}])$ is not faithful.
 Let $a\in B_n$ be such a non-trivial element in the kernel of $\beta$.

-Suppose that the conjecture \ref{unu} is true for infinitely many primitive roots of unity $q$ of even order.
+Suppose that Conjecture \ref{unu} is true for infinitely many primitive roots of unity $q$ of even order.
 Then $a$ should belong to the intersection of kernels of all $\beta_q$, over all roots of unity $q$.